LoeizD/redline-docs/Technical.md

 # Technical

+The game runs on any web browser, with a wallet, making it easy to use anywhere.
+Here are the techonologies we use to power Redline.

 ## Starknet

 StarkNet is a permissionless, decentralized ZK-Rollup on Ethereum.
 It increases computation speed, lowers cost, and maintains the same security as mainnet.